 (g) Where the conditions relating to sinking funds, redemption funds, and funds of a like nature require payments to be made to trustees, the National Debt Commission will either directly or through any State concerned, make the necessary payments to those trustees.

-(h) The sinking fund contributions made under this Part of this Agreement in respect of the Public Debt of a State (other than constributions paid or to be paid to trustees under the last preceding sub-clause hereof) shall so far as the same will suffice be applied in the repurchase or redemption of the Public Debt of that State and in the event of the proposed law for the alteration of the constitution referred to in Part IV. of this Agreement not becoming law, and of this Agreement not being validated thereunder on or before the 30th June, 1929, all State securities repurchased or redeemed as aforesaid shall be cancelled with the exception of securities the market value of which represents the amount of money provided in excess of the rate of 7s.
+(h) The sinking fund contributions made under this Part of this Agreement in respect of the Public Debt of a State (other than constributions paid or to be paid to trustees under the last preceding sub-clause hereof) shall so far as the same will suffice be applied in the repurchase or redemption of the Public Debt of that State and in the event of the proposed law for the alteration of the Constitution referred to in Part IV. of this Agreement not becoming law, and of this Agreement not being validated thereunder on or before the 30th June, 1929, all State securities repurchased or redeemed as aforesaid shall be cancelled with the exception of securities the market value of which represents the amount of money provided in excess of the rate of 7s.
 6d. per annum for each £100 under paragraph (b) of this clause, which latter securities shall be retained by and belong to the National Debt Commission.

 PART III.

-This Part of this Agreement shall not come into force or be binding upon any party hereto unless before the 1st July, 1929, the constitution of the Commonwealth has been altered in accordance with the proposals referred to in Part IV. of this Agreement, and a law of the Parliament of the Commonwealth has been made thereunder validating this Agreement, but shall come into full force and effect if, and when, before the said date the Constitution is so altered and this Agreement is so validated.
+This Part of this Agreement shall not come into force or be binding upon any party hereto unless before the 1st July, 1929, the Constitution of the Commonwealth has been altered in accordance with the proposals referred to in Part IV. of this Agreement, and a law of the Parliament of the Commonwealth has been made thereunder validating this Agreement, but shall come into full force and effect if, and when, before the said date the Constitution is so altered and this Agreement is so validated.

-When this Part of this Agreement comes into force every matter or thing done and payment made under or in pursuance of Part II. of this Agreement shall be deemed, so far as is practicable, to have been done or made under this Part of this Agreement to the same extend as if this Part had then in fact been in force, and all necessary adjustments shall be made in respect of moneys so paid in order to ensure that no party hereto shall be liable for or make double payments in respect of the same matter.
+When this Part of this Agreement comes into force every matter or thing done and payment made under or in pursuance of Part II. of this Agreement shall be deemed, so far as is practicable, to have been done or made under this Part of this Agreement to the same extent as if this Part had then in fact been in force, and all necessary adjustments shall be made in respect of moneys so paid in order to ensure that no party hereto shall be liable for or make double payments in respect of the same matter.

 PERMANENT PROVISIONS.